 Reading: Reading Fluency & Strategies

-B1 Lesson 3: Making Predictions and Checking Understanding While Reading
+B1 Lesson 3: Making Predictions While Reading

 The Active Reading Cycle